tedconf/react-native-google-ima/README.md

 #### iOS

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-video-google-dai` and add `VideoGoogleDai.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-google-ima` and add `RNGoogleIMA.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libVideoGoogleDai.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libRNGoogleIMA.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### Android